Small Dog Travel Guide: Flying, Driving and Staying Safe

 Lower pet fees.
 Some hotels charge tiered pet fees based on weight.
 The Kimpton chain charges no pet fees at all, regardless of size.

 More rental options.
 Many Airbnb and Vrbo hosts who allow “small dogs” define small as under 25 pounds.
 This opens up properties that exclude larger dogs.
+Our pet-friendly Airbnb guide has tips for finding and booking the best options.

 Hotel Room Setup for Small Dogs